noctacode/GooCounter/README.md

 # Todo
 Switch to a more reliable anti-captcha service

+Forward data to Maja Hočevar for in-depth socio-linguistic analysis

 # Far Todo
 If lists need to be generated faster, employ parallelism and proxies